 For detailed information on botfly infestation in rabbits,

 see: “Skin Diseases of Rabbits”

 by E. van Praag, A. Maurer and T. Saarony,

 408 pages, 2010.

-Thanks are due to Connie Andrews (USA), to Joanne Vujnovich (USA), David and Ann Lynch (USA) and the owner of “Cedar Creek Natural History Area” for the permission to use their illustrative material.
+Thanks are due to Connie Andrews (USA), to Joanne Vujnovich (USA), David and Ann Lynch (USA) and the owner of “Cedar Creek Natural History Area”, and Iris Klimczuk (USA) for the permission to use their illustrative material.
 Thanks also to Tal Saarony for the critical reading of this text.

 Baird CR.
 Biology of Cuterebra lepusculi Townsend (Diptera: Cuterebridae) in cottontail rabbits in Idaho.
 J Wildl Dis.
 1983 Jul;19(3):214-8.

 Jacobson HA, McGinnes BS, Catts EP.
 Bot fly myiasis of the cottontail rabbit, Sylvilagus floridanus mallurus in Virginia with some biology of the parasite, Cuterebra buccata.
 J Wildl Dis.
 1978 Jan;14(1):56-66.

 Schumann H, Schuster R, Lange J. The warble fly Oestromyia leporina (Diptera, Hypodermatidae) as a parasite of the wild rabbit (Oryctolagus cuniculus).
 Angew Parasitol.
 1985 Mar;26(1):51-52.

 Weisbroth SH, Wang R, Sacher S. Cuterebra buccata: immune response in myiasis of domestic rabbits.
 Exp Parasitol.
 1973 Aug;34(1):22-31.